LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why was the JavaScript developer sad? - Because they didn't Node how to Express themself!
+What is the most used language in programming? - Profanity.

 <!--joke-end-->